OpenAutomationTechnologies/openPOWERLINK_V2/doc/build-demos.md

   - __Kernel stack on PCIe card__

-    The library `liboplkappmn-kernelpcie.a` will be used.
+    The library `liboplkmnapp-kernelpcp.a` will be used.
 It contains the interface to a Linux kernel PCIe interface driver.
     The kernel part of the openPOWERLINK stack is located on an external PCIe device.
 The status/control and data exchange between the application and kernel stack is handled by the PCIe interface driver.

+  - __Kernel stack on Zynq PCP__

+    The library `liboplkmnapp-kernelpcp.a` will be used.
+It contains the interface to a Linux kernel platform interface driver.
+It is used along with the Linux kernel platform interface driver, for status/control and data exchange with the kernel stack which runs on Zynq Microblaze as a baremetal application.

 ## Windows Specific Options  {#sect_build_demos_windows_options}